 I'd strolled into Auror Headquarters with every shade of hair known to man and my imagination.
-Not once had any of my wildest hairstyles garnered one quarter the attention my newest 'look' did.
+Not once had any of my wildest hairstyles received one quarter the attention my newest look did.
 From the moment the double doors parted, heads had turned.
 Senior staff arched eyebrows.
 Kingsley stuck his head out of his office to ask, "Are you on surveillance today?"

 Without stopping my trek toward the back of beyond and my own tiny cubicle, I said over my shoulder, "Do I look like I should be on surveillance?"

 "Yes," he said bluntly, dark gaze flickering over my wan features and limp, mousey brown hair.

 I shrugged and trudged onward.
 Harriet "the spy" asked as I passed, "Is that your new style?"

 I deadpanned, "Gulch digs it."
 When she fingered her own shoulder-length mousey locks thoughtfully, I rolled my eyes and moved on.

 "Ruddy hell, what's with the change, Tonks?"
 Connolly, of the sloppy desk and Gryffindor bold tongue, leaned over his cubicle wall to demand incredulously.

 The Auror with the looks and eagerness of a Wizard Scout received a sneer that a Slytherin would envy.
 "I got tired of being treated like a sex object."